sargeschultz11/Azure-Runbooks/Report-WindowsUpdates/README.md

 2. Link it to the runbook with your parameter values

 ## Troubleshooting

+### Windows Update for Business Configuration
+If the script isn't finding any update data:
+1. Verify that Windows Update for Business is properly configured in your environment
+2. Confirm that your devices are configured to send update telemetry to Log Analytics
+3. Check Intune policies or Group Policies that control Windows Update reporting settings
+4. Ensure devices have successfully checked in and reported update status

 ### Log Analytics Table Detection
 The script automatically tries several common Windows Update table names: